 AN OVEN OF STONE AND CLAY

-When we decided to build a wood fired oven, I had no idea baking was to become my career.
-The oven was simply an added feature to our little farming operation.
+When he decided to build a wood fired oven, Noah had no idea baking was to become my career.
+The oven was simply an added feature to the little farming operation.

-In the green shirt is Elliot Burch, the person responsible for getting me started in baking.
+In the green shirt is Elliot Burch, the person responsible for getting Noah started in baking.